 "I want to love but I can't seem to give up trying to control."

 "What are you so afraid of in giving up controlling?"

 "I’m going to be hurt and taken advantage of."

 Peter's role model of not being controlled was his father, who had taught him to shut down.
 Peter believed that if he didn't try to have control and resist being controlled, he would be weak.
 While he liked his father, he saw him as a very weak man.
-Not wanting to appear weak like his father, yet knowing no other way of not being controlled, he nevertheless unconsciously adopted some of this father's protections against being controlled, as many of us do.
+Not wanting to appear weak like his father, yet knowing no other way of not being controlled, he nevertheless unconsciously adopted some of his father's protections against being controlled, as many of us do.
 He learned to shut down or get angry to feel safe.
 To him, these were signs of strength, while being open-hearted felt too vulnerable.

 What Peter had a hard time grasping is that when we open our heart to loving, the first person we need to learn to love is ourselves.
-As we practice Inner Bonding® and learn to connect with a source of spiritual Guidance which helps us learn to love ourselves, we become far more empowered to take loving care of ourselves, which includes being able to keep our hearts open while not allowing ourselves to be invaded and manipulated.
+As we practice Inner Bonding and learn to connect with a source of spiritual guidance which helps us learn to love ourselves, we become far more empowered to take loving care of ourselves, which includes being able to keep our hearts open while not allowing ourselves to be invaded and manipulated.

-As Peter practiced connecting with his spiritual Guidance and taking responsibility for his own feelings, he slowly healed his fears of rejection and engulfment, which led to opening his heart.
+As Peter practiced connecting with his spiritual guidance and taking responsibility for his own feelings, he slowly healed his fears of rejection and engulfment, which led to opening his heart.
 He learned to tune into his own feelings and take loving action for himself rather than get angry, blaming, closed and withdrawn.